cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/checkra1n/installing-odysseyra1n-a8x-a9x/ra1n-macos-a8x-a9x.md

 ::: tip

-If you're using an M1 Mac and are using an A9X device, you will be prompted during the process to unplug and replug the device and will need to do so.
+If you're using an Apple Silicon Mac and are using an A9X device, you will be prompted during the process to unplug and replug the device and will need to do so.

 :::